 Stock use is not common in Death Valley National Park due to the harshness of the terrain and the lack of available water.
 Most stock use occurs along backcountry dirt roads or in the open wilderness terrain off of the Harry Wade road in the southern portion of the park.

-Only horses, mules, burros, llamas, and alpacas are recognized as appropriate stock in Death Valley National Park.
+Horses, mules, and burros are recognized as stock in Death Valley National Park.

 Manure & Waste

 All manure shall be removed, or if it is not reasonably feasible to remove, it must be raked out and spread over a large area.
 Fill in all holes and return all trampled areas to their natural state.

 - Overnight stock parties are strongly encouraged to obtain a free permit.